 7. Can Help Prevent Diabetes

-Vitamin D and calcium consumed together may be beneficial in optimizing glucose metabolism and helping to prevent diabetes according to studies.
-(31) Vitamin D and calcium may have direct effects on the pancreatic cells that control insulin secretion and therefore blood sugar levels.
+Vitamin D and calcium consumed together may be beneficial in optimizing glucose metabolism and helping to prevent diabetes, according to studies.
+(15) Vitamin D and calcium may have direct effects on the pancreatic cells that control insulin secretion and therefore blood sugar levels.
 Calcium is an essential component of cellular processes that occur within insulin responsive tissues like skeletal muscle and fat tissue.

-In the famous 20-year long Nurses’ Health Study, researchers followed 83,779 women who had no history of diabetes and vitamin D and calcium intake from diet and supplements was assessed every 2-4 years.
-During 20 years of follow-up, the study observed that a combined daily intake of more than1,200 mg calcium and more than 800 IU vitamin D was associated with a 33% lower risk of type 2 diabetes.
-(32)
+In the famous 20-year Nurses’ Health Study, researchers followed 83,779 women who had no history of diabetes and vitamin D and calcium intake from diet and supplements was assessed every two to four years.
+During 20 years of follow-up, the study observed that a combined daily intake of more than 1,200 milligrams of calcium and more than 800 international units of vitamin D was associated with a 33 percent lower risk of type 2 diabetes.
+(16)

 8. Needed to Maintain Dental Health

 Calcium is stored partially in the teeth and is needed for tooth health and maintenance.
 Calcium may help defend against tooth decay and has been correlated with increased dental health for similar reasons that it protects bones.
 (17)

 Calcium is used in over-the-counter antacid tablets that help digestion by reducing heartburn and symptoms of an upset stomach.
 (18) But antacids often just reduce your stomach acid, which is the opposite of what you need.
 In fact, in nearly 80 percent of acid reflux cases, low stomach acid is the case.
 The reflux is actually cause by food that has been sitting in the stomach without enough stomach acid, so it ferments, creating gas and pressure that reopens the LEM muscle that is the valve between your esophagus and the stomach.
 This allows acid to travel up and causes the burning or pressure in your chest.